Alsophila dregei

 Reproductive structure

-Red protruding structures that develop on lower side of the leaflets photo 695 are Sori (each containing a cluster of Sporangia – the spore producing structures borne on the underside of leaflets).
+Unlike the algae fungi and mosses, the ferns do have vascular tissue.
+It is responsible for transport of water and mineral salts to the leaves (xylem tissue), and for the movement of products of photosynthesis from the leaves (phloem tissue).
+Ferns were also the first plants to also have distinct stems and leaves, but they differ from other vascular plants, in that they do not produce flowers or seeds.
+Initially red protruding structures that develop on lower side of the leaflets photo 695 are Sori (each containing a cluster of Sporangia – the spore producing structures).
 Each sorus is round or cup-shaped and lies directly over a vein.
-An umbrella like Indusium covers each of the many sporangia within each sorus.
+An umbrella like Indusium initially covers and protects each of the many sporangia within each sorus.
 Each leaflet contains up to 10 sori that develop in 2 rows on either side of the midrib (photo 695).
-Each sorus surrounds many tiny Sporangia (spore-producing structures) that become visible when the indusium surrounding the sori shrivel.
-The sporangia are just visible with a hand lens on the now open sori (photo 227).
+Sporangia become visible when the indusium surrounding the sori shrivel.
+The young sporangia are just visible with a hand lens on the now open sori (photo 227).
 These are red/brown and much smaller than the sori.
 Each sporangium produces wind-dispersed Spores.
 These tiny spores are only visible through a microscope.
 The Spores are produced by meiosis (resulting in half the chromosome number and are thus Haploid).
 These haploid spores are released when the leaf starts to turn brown (photo 227).
 The wind-dispersed spores germinate and grow into a free-living, photosynthetic and haploid (only 1 set of chromosomes now present) prothallus (tiny group of flattish cells that may be slightly heart-shaped).
 They are usually about 1cm wide and contain the sex organs.
 After Fertilization by mobile flagellate sperm, a new diploid (both sets of chromosomes now present) fern plant emerges, not from a seed but directly from the small prothallus.

 Distribution & Ecology